Academic integrity, plagiarism and collusion

 What happens if academic integrity is breached?

-If a staff member suspects you’ve breached the Student Academic Integrity Policy (e.g. by plagiarising or colluding), they are required to:
+If a staff member suspects you’ve breached the Assessment and Academic Integrity Policy (pdf, 0.25 mb) (e.g. by plagiarising or colluding), they are required to:

 - inform you of the suspected breach

 - show you the evidence of the breach